-In the simplest theoretical model that describe an infinite straight cosmic string the corresponding spacetime is locally flat except on its top that presents a Dirac-delta shaped Riemann curvature tensor.
-In this model, the two-geometry orthogonal to the string presents a deficit of planar angle.
-From the point of view of quantum field theory, the corresponding non-trivial topology induces non-zero vacuum expectation values for several physical observables.
-Explicit calculations associated to a single idealized cosmic string have been developed for different fields \cite{Hell86}-\cite{Beze10}.
-Considering the presence of a very thin magnetic flux running along the string's core, another important observable to be considered in this system is the induced vacuum current densities, $\langle j^\mu\rangle$, associated with charged fields.
-This phenomenon has been investigated for massless \cite{LS}, massive scalar \cite{SNDV} and fermionic \cite{ERBM} fields, respectively.
-In these papers, the authors have shown that induced vacuum current densities along the azimuthal direction arise if the ratio of the magnetic flux by the quantum one has a nonzero fractional part.
-Moreover, the induced bosonic current in higher-dimensional compactified cosmic string spacetime was calculated in \cite{Braganca2015}.
+In the simplest theoretical model describing an infinite straight cosmic string, the corresponding spacetime is locally flat except at its core, where the Riemann curvature tensor has a Dirac delta-function singularity.
+In this model, the two-geometry orthogonal to the string exhibits a planar angle deficit.
+From the point of view of quantum field theory, the corresponding nontrivial topology induces nonzero vacuum expectation values for several physical observables.
+Explicit calculations associated with a single idealized cosmic string have been carried out for different fields \cite{Hell86}-\cite{Beze10}.
+In the presence of a very thin magnetic flux running along the string core, another important observable in this system is the induced vacuum current density, $\langle j^\mu \rangle$, associated with charged fields.
+This phenomenon has been investigated for massless \cite{LS}, massive scalar \cite{SNDV}, and fermionic \cite{ERBM} fields.
+In these works, the authors showed that a nonvanishing vacuum current density along the azimuthal direction arises when the ratio of the magnetic flux to the quantum flux has a nonzero fractional part.
+Moreover, the induced bosonic current in a higher-dimensional compactified cosmic string spacetime was calculated in \cite{Braganca2015}.

-The presence of boundaries also produce modifications on the VEV of physical observables.
-This phenomena is consequence of the changing on the physical properties of vacuum state.
-This is the well-known Casimir effects.
-The study of Casimir effects associated with an idealized cosmic string space-time have been developed for scalar, fermionic and vector fields in \cite{Mello,Mello1,Aram1} obeying specific boundary conditions on cylindrical surface.
-In this context, the analysis of induced bosonic current in a $(1+D)-$dimensional cosmic string spacetime, considering the presence of a cylindrical boundary coaxial with the string, has been developed in \cite{Mello:2025}.
-There we have seen that besides the standard induced azimuthal current, there appears the presence of a extra contribution induced by the boundary.
+The presence of boundaries also produces modifications in the vacuum expectation values of physical observables.
+This phenomenon is a consequence of changes in the physical properties of the vacuum state.
+This is the well-known Casimir effect.
+The study of Casimir effects associated with an idealized cosmic string spacetime has been carried out for scalar, fermionic, and vector fields in \cite{Mello,Mello1,Aram1}, assuming specific boundary conditions on a cylindrical surface.
+In this context, the analysis of the induced bosonic current in a $(1+D)$-dimensional cosmic string spacetime, in the presence of a cylindrical boundary coaxial with the string, was developed in \cite{Mello:2025}.
+There, it was shown that, in addition to the standard induced azimuthal current, an extra contribution arises due to the presence of the boundary.